-Commitment 2 - The Council will comply with the timescales for commencing formal enforcement action set out in section 4 below; unless there are exceptional circumstances which require different timescales to be used.

-- Commitment 3 In considering whether to take enforcement action the Local Planning Authority will not give weight to the fact that development may have commenced. - Commitment 4 In considering whether to take enforcement action the Local Planning Authority will not give weight to non-planning considerations.
+Commitment 2 - The Council will comply with the timescales for commencing formal enforcement action set out in section 3 below; unless there are exceptional circumstances which require different timescales to be used.
+Commitment 3 - In considering whether to take enforcement action the Council will not give weight to non-planning considerations.